The 3 best scholarships for college students

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-Scholarships also aren’t limited to high school seniors; there are plenty of scholarships for current college students.
-If that sounds like you, here are some great options to consider — and some tips on how to find the perfect scholarship for you.
+Scholarships aren’t limited to high school seniors; there are plenty of scholarships for current college students.
+The best scholarships are ones that you qualify for and win.
+To get an idea of what scholarships are out there, here are some great options to consider — and some tips on how to find the perfect scholarship for you.

 Where to find undergraduate student scholarships